BarisAlbayrakIEEE/StructuralAnalysis/README.md

 I tested fastapi for the large heep data transfer via json between python and js.
 The results are satisfactory (i.e. some miliseconds for MBs of heep data).

-State management becomes quite complex in some conditions especialy for the undo/redo operations.
+The node state management becomes quite complex in some conditions especialy for the undo/redo operations.
 Consider SC1 is a SC and SAR1 and SAR2 are the two SARs related to this SC.
 In other words, the SC has two FMs.
 Assume that, currently, SAR1 is UpToDate but SAR2 is OutOfDate.